fusion809/fusion809.github.io-old2/_posts/2016/12/OS/02-centos.md

 It is unusual in that it does not have out-of-the-box FUSE support, despite being a fairly [out-of-the-box](https://en.wikipedia.org/wiki/Out_of_the_box_(feature)) operating system.
 Aside from its kernel (which has the proprietary [binary blobs](https://en.wikipedia.org/wiki/Binary_blob) in place) it and all the software in its official repositories is open-source, and it has strict licensing requirements for all of its included software (aside from its kernel, apparently), much like the related distribution, Fedora.

+The OBS also has support for building packages for CentOS.
+As does Fedora's Copr, with the [*Extra Packages for Enterprise Linux*](https://fedoraproject.org/wiki/EPEL) (EPEL) chroots enabled.

 Decisions are made by a consensus reached by its own governing board.{% include_relative includes/fn-end.html no="5" %}

 Ideal CentOS users are at least intermediate-level users (so not beginners, unless they are fast learners) that: